 Family & Friends Weekend

 Every October, our students and their visiting families/friends are invited to an Open House at the Afro-American Cultural Center with staff and student leaders.
-Attendees are welcome to attend an informal reception and tour of the House to learn about our history as the the oldest and largest Black cultural center in the Ivy League.
+Attendees are welcome to attend an informal reception and House tour to learn about our history as the the oldest and largest Black cultural center in the Ivy League.
 Throughout this weekend, some of the House’s resident groups, like Shades of Yale and Yale Gospel Choir, hold their signature events.
 All are welcome!

 “The Game” & Thanksgiving Dinner with the Afro-American Cultural Center and YBAA

 Nearly every year since 1875, Harvard’s and Yale’s football teams face off in November, which serves as Yale’s Homecoming Game, or simply “the Game.”
-Since 1945, the Game has been played in odd years at the Yale Bowl, during which the Afro-American Cultural Center hosts a tailgate that attracts nearly two thousand students, alumni, faculty, staff, and community members who wish to reconnect across the greatest football rivalry in the Ivy League to celebrate the brilliance and beauty of the African Diaspora.
+Since 1945, the Game has been played in odd years at the Yale Bowl, during which the Afro-American Cultural Center hosts a tailgate that attracts nearly two thousand students, alumni, faculty, staff, and community members who wish to reconnect across the greatest football rivalry in the Ivy League while celebrating the brilliance and beauty of the African Diaspora.
 Over the weekend, key events are held at the House and around New Haven by the Black Student Alliance at Yale (BSAY), Yale African Students Association (YASA), Harvard African Students Association (HASA), Yale Black Men’s Union (BMU), Harvard’s Black Men’s Forum (BMF), and Yale’s Black Graduate Network (BGN).
 In even years, the House sends a bus of our students up to Harvard to enjoy the Game and friendly rivalry in Cambridge.
-Regardless of the year, the House also holds its annual Thanksgiving Dinner with the Yale Black Alumni Association during the Game weekend.
+Each year, the House also holds its annual Thanksgiving Dinner with the Yale Black Alumni Association during the Game weekend.